By Vlad Cuc, specialist in company formation matters

 A Hong Kong registered company is required to have a registered address, that is a physical address and not a PO box.

-Are special permits and licenses needed in Hong Kong?
+Are special permits and licenses needed for company incorporation in Hong Kong?

 Companies activating in business sectors like import and export, food production, restaurants and catering, those that offer insurance and banking services, those that perform activities related to offering nursing home care services and those engaged in activities that have an impact on the environment are required to obtain more than the regular business registration permit.
 These special permits or licenses